mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Group Evolution

 Over the lifetime of a group, its membership can change, and existing members might want to change their keys in order to achieve post-compromise security.
-In MLS, each such change is accomplished by a two-step process:
+In MLS, changes can be made immediately using a Commit message with embedded Proposals, such changes can be accomplished via a two-step process:

 1. A proposal to make the change is broadcast to the group in a Proposal message
 2. A member of the group or a new member broadcasts a Commit message that causes one or more proposed changes to enter into effect

 The group thus evolves from one cryptographic state to another each time a Commit message is sent and processed.
 These states are referred to as "epochs"